-Vela Luka Port: is located on the north-western peak of island Korcula, the town has daily car ferry and catamaran connections to Split and daily connections to Ubli on Island Lastovo, you can see more info about departures from Split to Vela Luka here, and ferry departures in the other direction you can find here.
+Vela Luka Port: is located on the north-western peak of island Korcula, the town has daily car ferry and catamaran connections to Split and daily connections to Ubli on Island Lastovo, you can see more info about departures and buy ferry tickets from Split to Vela Luka here, and ferry departures and tickets in the other direction you can find here.

 Domince port: Is the most busy car ferry port on Island Korcula, the port is located about 3.5 km by car south of Korcula town, the foot walking distance is a bit less than 3 km.
-The only connection to the port is a car ferry from Orebic on Pelješac, here you can see departures from Orebic to Domince and you can see schedule in the opposite direction here.
+The only connection to the port is a car ferry from Orebic on Pelješac, here you can see departures and purchase tickets from Orebic to Domince and you can see schedule and tickets in the opposite direction here.

 Getting to Korcula from Dubrovnik or Split airport

 From Dubrovnik Airport you should take the airport bus or a taxi to the bus station or the ferry port (located about 500 metres apart).
-From the bus station you have a few daily buses which drive all the way to Korcula, (the bus trip include the ferry from Orebic to Domince), you can see timetable from Dubrovnik to Korcula here.
+From the bus station you have a few daily buses which drive all the way to Korcula, (the bus trip include the ferry from Orebic to Domince), you can see timetable and buy ferry tickets from Dubrovnik to Korcula here.
 From the catamaran port in Dubrovnik there is catamaran to Korcula operating parts of the year.

 From Split Airport you should take the airport bus, the bus takes you to the bus station in Split (travel time 30 minutes) which is just next to the ferry port in Split, from Split port you then have either catamaran to Korcula town, or catamaran / car ferry to Vela Luka.
 If none of the fairly few departures should match your itinerary the alternative is to drive to Orebic and take car ferry from there on.